senzing-garage/docker-web-app-demo/README.md

 ### Run docker container

-1. If using docker-compose to bring up a database stack, set the `--net` parameter for `docker run`.
+1. :thinking: If using docker-compose to bring up a database stack, set the `--net` parameter for use in `docker run`.
    Example:

     ```console